ganbuan/CyberNotebook/README.md

 + Technology (SIEM, EDR, firewalls, etc)

 ## Digital Forensics
-<i>Digital forensics</i> primarily involve the use of tools and techniques to investigate digital devices to find and analyse evidence for necessary legal action.
+*Digital forensics* primarily involve the use of tools and techniques to investigate digital devices to find and analyse evidence for necessary legal action.

 ### Methodology
 The National Institute of Standards and Technology (NIST) introduced four phases for the process of digital forensics.
 These are: